 NR and UR labels

 On the other hand, the “Unrated” label is most commonly applied to alternate cuts of a film that differ from the initial theatrical release.
-An “Unrated” cut of a film often exists alongside a rated cut of the film and commonly appears on home video releases or re-releases of a film that contain additional footage or do not maintain the cuts initially made to ensure a lighter rating from the MPAA.
+An “Unrated” cut of a film often exists alongside a rated cut of the film.
+It commonly appears on home video releases or re-releases that contain additional footage or do not maintain the cuts initially made to ensure a lighter rating from the MPAA.

-Because of the voluntary nature of the film rating system, some filmmakers would choose to leave a film as “Not Rated” rather than take on an X rating, which had many negative connotations and ramifications.
+Because of the voluntary nature of the film rating system, some filmmakers would choose to leave a film as “Not Rated” rather than take on an X rating.
 Films like Day of the Dead and The Texas Chainsaw Massacre Part 2 remained “Not Rated” after being refused R ratings from the MPAA.
 NR films received some of the same screening and advertising limitations as X-rated films but were sometimes afforded more leeway and avoided the pornographic connotation of the X rating.

 What is Pre-Code Hollywood?